ray-project/ray_lightning/README.md

 > I see that `RayAccelerator` is based off of Pytorch Lightning's `DDPSpawnAccelerator`.
 However, doesn't the PTL team discourage the use of spawn?

 As discussed [here](https://github.com/pytorch/pytorch/issues/51688#issuecomment-773539003), using a spawn approach instead of launch is not all that detrimental.
+The original factors for discouraging spawn were:
-The main factors that PTL discussed were not being able to use this in a Jupyter or Colab notebook, and not being able to use multiple workers for data loading.
-Neither of these should be an issue with the `RayAccelerator`.
+1. not being able to use 'spawn' in a Jupyter or Colab notebook, and
+2. not being able to use multiple workers for data loading.

+Neither of these should be an issue with the `RayAccelerator` due to Ray's serialization mechanisms.
 The only thing to keep in mind is that when using this accelerator, your model does have to be serializable/pickleable.